merkle-open/SitecoreBlog/docs/_posts/2023-04-04-our-highlights-from-sugcon-2023.md

 Total of eight members of Merkle's Sitecore Squad from four different countries boarded planes to Malaga, joining 300 other Sitecore MVPs and experts.
 These are <b>our highlights</b> from the event.

 # DAY ONE
 Day one started with Key Note by Sitecore's Chief Product Officer Dave O'Flanagan and a video-call greetings from Sitecore's CEO, Steve Tzikakis.
 It was nice to hear Steve's visionary approach as he leads Sitecore to greater heights.
-We are super thankful to Dave for joining us in person for the second year in a raw to provide an update on the company's product strategy and for highlighting key focus for the next year!
+We are super thankful to Dave for joining us in person for the second year in a row to provide an update on the company's product strategy and for highlighting key focus for the next year!
 It was interesting to hear his speech on how it's not enough to have great products, but also how important it is to promote them and put them on the market.

 ## Life at the Edge with Vercel and Next.js
 The opening presentation from the main sponsors of the event was a solid insight on how this stack allows developers to create dynamic web experiences at scale and instantly deploy them to a fully-managed, auto-scaling Global Edge Network.
 Javi Velasco showed us how Vercel and Next.js are helping developers create faster, more personalized, and more reliable web experiences.